Cybersecurity in the supply chain: regulations for companies in the EU and Germany

 Requirements With regard to the management of ICT third-party risk, financial institutions are required, among other things, to carry out a risk analysis and due diligence with the respective ICT third-party service provider before concluding the contract.
 During the course of the business relationship, IT and GDPR compliance and the effectiveness of the security measures must be continuously tested.
 The management of ICT third-party risk is carried out by DORA in chapter 5 regulated.

-Legal regulation The Cyber Resilience Act (CRA) is a draft regulation.
-It will apply automatically and uniformly in all EU countries when it comes into force.
+Legal regulation The Cyber Resilience Act (CRA) is an EU regulation.
+It applies automatically and uniformly in all EU countries.
 Target: The Cyber Resilience Act is a new EU regulation that obliges manufacturers and retailers to protect digital products from unauthorized access and manipulation throughout their entire life cycle.
 The primary aim is to strengthen cyber security in the EU by creating a standardized legal framework for these products.

 Facilities affected All manufacturers, importers and distributors of hardware and software products (devices, solutions and components) from the consumer or industrial sector active in the EU.